 The course implies having previously done a basic course in statistics, programming and mathematics; in particular having adquired the following concepts:

-- Hypothesis Test.
+- Hypothesis Tests

-- Matrix algebra, eigenvalues and eigenvectors.
+- Matrix algebra, eigenvalues ¿¿and eigenvectors.

-- programing algorithms.
+- Programing algorithms.

-- multiple linear-regression.
+- Multiple linear-regression.